Wunderfitz/harbour-piepmatz/README.md

 #define O1TWITTERGLOBALS_H
 const char TWITTER_CLIENT_ID[]                    = "abcdef";
 const char TWITTER_CLIENT_SECRET[]                = "ghijkl";
-const char TWITTER_STORE_DEFAULT_ENCRYPTION_KEY[] = "jklmno";
+const char TWITTER_STORE_DEFAULT_ENCRYPTION_KEY[] = "mnopqr";
 #endif // O1TWITTERGLOBALS_H
 ```

 You get the Twitter client ID and client secret as soon as you've registered your own application on [dev.twitter.com](https://dev.twitter.com/).
-The default encryption key is only used in case Piepmatz is unable to determine a unique encryption key from your device.
-This key is used to encrypt your Twitter credentials on your device.
-Please use a password generator to generate the key for your application.
+The default encryption key is only used in case Piepmatz is unable to determine a unique encryption key from the user's device.
+Under normal circumstances, Piepmatz uses an encryption key which was generated automatically.
+This key is used to encrypt the user's generated Twitter oAuth token (not the username/password!) on the user's device.
+Please use a password generator to generate the default key for your application.

 ## Credits